chai314/UnpossibleCathexis/content/posts/skhh.md

 That’s not very decent, buddy.
 Clearly you’re not thinking straight.
 Just listen to me.

 Thank you, Spike\!
 Tom thought long and hard for once in his life.
 Gazed into the chasm and... you know what Tom saw? *Mise en abyme.* What Tom needs to do is stop giving a hang...
 Et tu, Toodles?
 Forced me to choose between you and my moral drive.
-You vivisected the fiber of my being, and proceeded to throw me out... just like that hag Two Shoes.
+You vivisect the fiber of my being, and proceed to throw me out... just like that hag Two Shoes.

 Buddy, Tom?
 I’m Tom too – I’m Thomas the Tank Engine.
 Tom, I need you to shut up and listen clearly.
 I’m gonna slow down at that bend, you’re gonna hop off, and we’re gonna agree to agree that it’s just not your day.

 …Thomas.
-You’re me…
+You’re me?

 Zip it, I said.
 God.
 You’ve broken the locomotive law tonight more times than I can count on my cars.
 But no cops need to know about this scene you made atop my engine, if you just go now.
+Capisce?

 Thomas, my friend.
 I am the exegesis of a schizo’s magnum opus.
 My middle name is Bazooka.
 I’m a pyramid of deliriants served upon a magnifying glass.
 A kitty of prey, the apex, the lionized one.
 Thomas, I concede.
 From this moment on I’ll never judge, never jury, never execute.
 My impalpable limits will remain the only unknown, the true Beyond.

-Okay.
+O-kaaay.
 Almost there.
 Be ready to take off, bud.

 We are Brownian wisps of spidersilk in the washing machine of life.
 Can I confide in you, my friend?
 I’m honestly more sensitive than I appear.
 Sometimes the maelstrom evades my defenses.
 Sometimes the onslaught is unbearable.

 Oh, join the club.
 Find a good shrink.
-We part ways here.
-Sayonara, tomcat.
+We part ways here; sayonara, tomcat.

 Thomas, I’m not going.

 You’re shitting me right now.
 Don’t mistake my munificence for naivety, alley cat.
 I could sue you till you’re silicates on the ground and throw in a holiday package behind bars for good measure.

 No, my friend.
 I’m done.
+I was birthed from the nitrogen cycle, and these muscles are weepin' buckets to see their mama.
 Will you heed my wish, Thomas, my only friend?
-I have truly felt tonight for once the company of an Other, on this journey with you.
+I have truly felt tonight for once, on this journey with you, the company of an Other.
 I want you to be my final friend, the very ultimate.
-I will doze off any moment now.
+I will doze off any moment now, Thomas.
 I ask this of you, the very soul of munificence, my final friend, to be so kind as to dispose of my body when to-morrow comes.
 I want to go down in the midst of stinging veisalgia, as far away from this town as I can.
 Can you do that for me, Thomas?

 Damn it.
 God damn it.
 Why me\!